Devtones/VizImpots/README.md

 # VizImpots
-Python app that shows cities french cities tax rates on a choropleth map
+Python app that shows french cities tax rates on a choropleth map and other statistics

 # Data Source :